dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

 ## Resolve build dependencies

-This requires that all steps above has been done.
-Running this command will make sure the dependencies are resolved and to prepare the build environment.
+This requires that all steps above have been done.
+Running this command will make sure the dependencies are resolved and prepare the build environment.

 This must be run each time changes are made to the file `RequiredModules.psd1`,